-The platform uses the internal telegraf service to monitor many aspects of the system, including CPU, memory, swap, disk, filesystem, network, processes, NTP, Nginx, Redis and MySQL.
+The platform uses various monitoring backend services to monitor many aspects of the system, including CPU, memory, swap, disk, filesystem, network, processes, NTP, Nginx, Redis and MySQL.

-The gathered information is stored in InfluxDB, in the telegraf database.
+The gathered information is stored in VictoriaMetrics which is a long-term storage backend for Prometheus.
+On systems still using InfluxDB the information is stored in the telegraf database.